matwilso/matwilso.github.io/_posts/robot-future.md

 <div style="text-align: center;"><em>It’s all about bits baby.</em></div>
 <br>
 The field of model-based reinforcement learning (MBRL) deals with leveraging predictive models of the environment to solve RL tasks.
-Often these models are learned from data, and can sometimes be considered an agent’s “world model”, akin to the mental model of the world that humans carry around in their heads.
+Often these models are learned from data, and can be considered an agent’s “world model”, akin to the mental model of the world that humans carry around in their heads.

 The main argument today for using model-based RL (over model-free RL) is data efficiency.
 If you can extract more useful bits of information from the environment per step of interaction, you should need fewer interactions.
 Algorithms like Dyna achieve this by learning a dynamics model and then leveraging it as a proxy environment to collect extra rollout steps in, and algorithms like MuZero learn a latent dynamics model and then leverage it for planning ahead and distilling into a policy.